Free 💻 Computer Fundamentals

 • You can uninstall programs you no longer need

 Congratulations!
 You’ve completed the Computer Fundamentals track.
-Next up: mastering your web browser!
+Next up: Mastering your web browser

 Quick poll